Accessing Electronic Records Online via the National Archives Catalog

 Some files are available as a compressed WinZip (.zip) file.
 While the compressed file contains the standard .zip extension, the file(s) within the WinZip file may or may not contain contemporary standard file extensions.

-No. ARC currently does not allow for downloading all the files or digital objects within a file unit or series at the same time.
+No. The catalog currently does not allow for downloading all the files or digital objects within a file unit or series at the same time.
 You have to go to each file unit description to download each file separately.

-What software programs or applications do I use with the electronic records files?
+I.6.
+What software programs or applications do I use with the structured data files?

-Please refer to the Technical Specifications Summary and the technical documentation for details on the formats of the electronic records files.
+Please refer to the Technical Specifications Summary and the technical documentation for details on the formats of the data files.

 For files that do not have a contemporary standard file extension, you may need to first open the appropriate program you wish to use and then open the file within that program or import the data into that program.
 The specific steps for opening the files depends on your operating system, the specific program, and the file itself.